 - While working here has been one of the more rewarding experiences of my life, it's time for me to retire.
 If you'd like to get in contact with here, I can be reached here: [insert contact info].
 I'm off to enjoy not working!

 - I have a lot of mixed feelings about writing to you all today.
 One the one hand, I'm very sad to leave this amazing company.
 Being your [insert job position] has been a truly profound experience.
-However, another job opportunity has come up that I simply can't afford to have pass me by.
+However, another job opportunity has come up that I simply can't afford to have passed me by.
 It's been wonderful working with you all.
 Stay in touch!

 - I'm thankful for the time that I've had working here.
 I'm off to bigger and better things.
 Farewell!

 How to Compose a Goodbye Letter

 Generally, a farewell letter is written by employees to say goodbye to coworkers, boss, or management when leaving the company or retiring.
 When writing this type of letter, it is important that you use the right words to convey your gratitude and how awesome it was working together.
 Take the below tips as a guide when writing your own letter:

 - Start your farewell/goodbye letter with “Dear [coworkers or boss’s name],”

 - Bid your colleagues goodbye and let them know how much you have enjoyed working together as a team.

 - Thank them for their support, encouragement, and guidance over the years.

 - Recall old memories, and include the most important, inspiring, and engaging ones in your letter.

 - Let them know how much you are going to miss them.